OpenST/mosaic-contracts/SOLIDITY_STYLE_GUIDE.md

 struct Bank {
     /** The owner of the bank functions simultaniously as the owner of the funds in balance. */ address owner;

     /** The balance of the owner in Ethereum Wei. */ uint256 balance;
 }

+/**
+ * Message stores the message content as well as additional data about the
+ * sender and the receiver.
+This way, it can be verified that the message has
+ * not been manipulated.
+ */
+struct Message {
+    /**
+     * The message content bytes encoded.
+     * The string encoding must be UTF-8.
+     */
+    bytes32 message;

+    /** Address where the message should be sent to. */ address receiver;

+    /** Address of the account that created this message. */ address sender;

+    /**
+     * The signature is created by the sender and is the signed hash of the
+     * message: sha3(message, receiver, sender).
+     */
+    bytes32 signature;
+}
 ```